Rediscovering Your Voice After a Long Pause

 Surely what I’ve been dabbling in lately is not love.
 Not as defined by those terms.
 The kind of love that I’ve been courting is fun and light.
 It’s smooth and it sparkles.
 It gives me funny stories to tell my friends over lunch, it gives me new experiences and new perspectives.
 And it doesn’t take much in return.

-While we use the word “love” to describe the thunder-crackling moment in a movie that confirms a deep romantic connection, we also use it liberally.
+While we use the word “love” to describe the thunder-cracking moment in a movie that confirms a deep romantic connection, we also use it liberally.
 I love cheese, for example.
 And fresh pineapple.
-I love the satisfying “pop” of pulling a carrot out of the garden, or the way it feels to sink your hands into a bucket of bird seed.
+I love the satisfying release you feel when pulling a carrot out of the garden, or the way it feels to sink your hands into a bucket of bird seed.

 But I also love connection.
 I’m hardwired for it, as most of us are.

-And even these small bits of love are terrifying.
+And even these small bits of love are bold, and a bit frightening.

 They’re not scary because they might ruin you, but because they expose you.
 You’re out there.
 You’re living.
 You’re trying.
 You’re going to screw up and overthink and second guess.
 You’re going to be not enough for some folks and too much for others.
 You’re going to get passed over and passed by just like any brave adventurer.